Orlando Letelier: Political career

-While at university, Letelier became a student representative in the University of Chile's Student Union.
-In 1959, he joined the Chilean Socialist Party (PS).
-In 1971, President Allende appointed him ambassador to the United States.
-His specific mission was to advocate in defense of the Chilean nationalization of copper, which had replaced the private ownership model favored by the U.S. government.
+While at university, Letelier had been a student representative of the Independent University Group in the University of Chile's student federation (FECH), a post he held until 1952.
+He joined the Chilean Socialist Party in 1959.
+In January 1971, President Allende, drawing on Letelier's international standing and his intimate knowledge of the copper industry, appointed him ambassador to the United States.
+His central task was to defend the Chilean nationalization of copper, approved unanimously by Chile's National Congress in July 1971, which had displaced the private-ownership model long favored by the U.S. government.
+In this role he met on several occasions with President Richard Nixon and Henry Kissinger.

+In 1973, Letelier was recalled to Santiago and served successively as Foreign Minister (22 May – 9 August), Interior Minister (9–23 August), and Defense Minister (23 August – 11 September).
+He was Allende's last defense minister; during his short tenure, General Augusto Pinochet—who became army commander-in-chief the same day Letelier took over the defense portfolio—grew close to him.

+Coup, imprisonment, and torture

-In 1973, Letelier was recalled to Chile and served successively as Minister of Foreign Affairs, the Interior, and Defense.
-In the coup d'état of 11 September 1973, he was the first high-ranking member of the Allende administration to be arrested.
-He was held for twelve months in various concentration camps and suffered severe torture: first at the Tacna Regiment, then at the Military Academy.
-Later he was sent for eight months to a political prison on Dawson Island; from there he was transferred to the basement of the Air Force War Academy, and finally to Riotoque, a concentration camp north of Valparaíso, Chile.
-After international diplomatic pressure, especially from Diego Arria, then Governor of Distrito Federal of Venezuela, he was released in September 1974 on the condition that he immediately leave Chile.
+In the 1973 Chilean coup d'état of 11 September 1973, Letelier was arrested by soldiers as he arrived at the Ministry of National Defense, making him the first senior member of the Allende government detained by the military.
+He was held for twelve months in a succession of camps and prisons and subjected to severe torture: first at the Tacna Artillery Regiment, then at the Military Academy.
+He spent eight months as a political prisoner on Dawson Island in the Strait of Magellan alongside other former ministers, including José Tohá, Clodomiro Almeyda, Edgardo Enríquez, and Luis Corvalán.
+He was later moved to the basement of the Air Force War Academy and finally to a camp at Ritoque, north of Valparaíso.
+Following international diplomatic pressure—especially from Diego Arria, then governor of the Federal District of Venezuela—he was released in September 1974 on condition that he leave Chile immediately.